 In the Restore Directories and Files section, you need to choose the directory or a file that will be restored.

 In the Restore Databases section you can point one or more databases to be restored.

 By choosing a date from the calendar you select from which of the available backups will be restored data.

 Through the Request system backup section you will be able to download and save the latest backup of the entire hosting account.
 Besides the whole account’s content this backup also contains the existing email forwarders, filters and other system settings.

-The New Backup Manager in cPanel
+In our blog: The New Backup Manager in cPanel

 The Process manager enables you to view and end the currently running processes in your hosting account.